A Generalized Approach to Power Analysis for Local Average Treatment Effects: Relaxing the Equal Assignment Probability Assumption

 \subsection{Results with $P(Z_i=1) = p_z$}

-In the IV-LATE literature, the simplifying homoskedasticity assumption is often made that $E[\epsilon_i^2 | Z_i] = E[\epsilon_i^2]$.
+In the IV-LATE literature, the simplifying assumption of homoskedasticity that $E[\epsilon_i^2 | Z_i] = E[\epsilon_i^2]$ is often made.
 While there may be few cases in which this assumption is likely to hold exactly, it is often sufficiently reasonable such that it does not substantially affect statistical inference.
 The assumption that $E[\epsilon_i^2 | Z] = E[\epsilon_i^2]$ can be useful here.